If your child loves all things planes, then they’re going to be addicted to these wonderful airplane board books for toddlers.

 KID ACTIVITIES FOR AVIATION DAY: Aviation Unit Study

 I’ve joined in the fun with some fellow bloggers to share some kid activities.
 And don’t forget to celebrate Aviation Day every August!
-You can find their activities below.
+You can find their activities below (may contain affiliate links).
 But also consider these great educational outlets to create a complete Aviation Unit Study!